brousalis/pcss/README.md

 # 🐧  pcss

-> low-level css toolkit
+> an opinionated low-level sass toolkit

 inspired by
 * [basscss](https://basscss.com) by [Brent Jackson](https://twitter.com/jxnblk)
 * [tachyons](https://tachyons.io) by [Adam Morse](https://twitter.com/mrmrs_)

-if you want to learn more about functional css, read [CSS and Scalability](http://mrmrs.io/writing/2016/03/24/scalable-css/)
+if you want to learn more about functional css, I recommend reading [CSS and Scalability](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam

 ##  what's the difference?

-it's mostly for my own use, but it follows this naming convention:
+it's mostly for my own use in sass projects. pcss follows this naming convention:

 ```css
 .${shorthand property}-${value}